Archive for Brewers

 Read the rest of this entry »

-Dan Szymborski’s ZiPS projections, which have typically appeared in the pages of Baseball Think Factory, are being released at FanGraphs this year.
+After having typically appeared in the entirely venerable pages of Baseball Think Factory, Dan Szymborski’s ZiPS projections were released at FanGraphs last year.
+The exercise continues this offseason.
 Below are the projections for the Milwaukee Brewers.
-Szymborski can be found on Twitter at @DSzymborski.
+Szymborski can be found at ESPN and on Twitter at @DSzymborski.

 Batters